BIO

 Annette T. Thomas has been a dance teacher and choreographer since 1970.
 After a successful professional performance career, Annette switched her focus to education.

-Annette has lectured and published numerous freelance articles on dance, exercise, imagery, and creative movement, and has worked extensively with both handicapped and gifted children in the areas of creativity, art, and movement.
+Annette has lectured and published numerous freelance articles on dance pedagogy, injury prevention, Somatic training, imagery, and creative movement, and has worked extensively with both handicapped and gifted children in the areas of creativity, art, and movement.
+She currently teaches adult ballet students as well as ballet teachers and figure skating coaches.

 She received her Pedagogical Certification for the Teaching of Classical Ballet (Vaganova Pedagogical Training) from Dr. Peggy Willis-Aarnio.
 And Janet L. Springer of Classical Dance Alliance (A direct line from John Barker and Vera Kostrovitskaya)

-Annette currently teaches online certification courses for the Vaganova Methodology in conjunction with American Ice Theatre, and The Ohio Conservatory of Ballet, and conducts workshops worldwide in her exclusive “Ballet for Figure Skaters”.
+Annette currently teaches online certification courses for the Vaganova Methodology in conjunction with The Ohio Conservatory of Ballet, and conducts workshops worldwide in her exclusive “Ballet for Figure Skaters”.
 Floor-Barre, and Russian Method Classical ballet.

 Training and Professional